 One of our stops on our village tour of the region included lunch / meze at O Patsis.
 It included delicious regional and locally sourced meat, vegetable and herb dishes – and tsipouro, as you can see!

-Fish – with tsipouro – in Volos
+What to eat in Pelion – Fish with tsipouro in Volos

 Another dish we had the chance to eat with tsipouro is fish.
 We visited the biggest town in the Pelion region – Volos, nestled just at the foot of the mountain, by the sea of the Pagasitikos Gulf – and sampled many fish dishes, including prawns, crab and other such delights, at Lepi restaurant and, of course, more tsipouro.